-- 58. The Member launched a subscription service with a landing page that was misleading and had a non-compliant subscription flow.
-The subscription acquisition flow also utilised a banner for an iPhone giveaway which appeared to be an existing prize that the consumer merely had to claim.
-The banner offering a free iPhone 12 led to what appeared to be a promotional competition for a different phone being the iPhone 11, which was in fact a subscription landing place for a games service. - 59.
+- 58. The subscription acquisition flow utilised misleading advertisements for "Free gift cards" which appeared to be an existing prize that the consumer merely had to claim.
+The free gift cards presented to the tester exhibited a free giveaway, which then led to what appeared to be a promotional competition for an iPhone 11 Pro, which was in fact a subscription landing place for a games service. - 59.
 In addition, the landing page hosted a colourful image of an iPhone which was the most prominent and exaggerated aspect of the landing page alongside the red button "Get it now".
 As can be seen in the Complainant's video evidence, only after the tester clicked on the red "Get it now" button on the landing page, was he redirected to a 'verifying page' for a few seconds, and then redirected to the Cell C network hosted confirmation page, where the subscription service name was provided to the tester for the first time.
-The consumer would easily have been misled herein, as the advertisement was portraying a service that was different from what the consumer would have received after subscribing, and the promotional competition was not ancillary to the subscription service as little to no information was provided about the subscription to Gameszone herein. - 60.
-Further to the above, the Member's landing page stated in small font that the first day of the subscription was 'Free', whereafter R7.00 would be deducted per day from the consumer.
+The consumer would easily have been misled herein, as the advertisement was portraying a service that was different from what the consumer would have received after subscribing, and the promotional competition was not ancillary to the subscription service as little to no information was provided about the subscription to Gameszone herein.
+The Member therefore launched a subscription service with a landing page that was misleading and had a non-compliant subscription flow. - 60.
+Further to the above, the Member's landing page stated in a small font that the first day of the subscription was 'Free', whereafter R7.00 would be deducted per day from the consumer.
 However, the cost of service was in fact R10.00 and differed from the information on the landing page.
 The pricing information was also not clear and prominent to the consumer.
 Therefore, the pricing information was incorrect, misleading, and unclear. - 61.
-The third-party compliance monitoring companies, and the Member's own employees also identified the same compliance issues above and this was admitted by the Member in their correspondence that was submitted in their first formal response.
+The third-party compliance monitoring companies, the WASPA Compliance Department and the Member's own employees also identified the same compliance issues.
+Furthermore, these compliance issues were admitted to by the Member in their correspondence that was submitted in their first formal response. - 62.
+Thus, the Member did not have honest and fair dealings with their customers and breached clause 5.4 of the WASPA Code of Conduct. - 63.
+The Member disseminated information that was likely to mislead by inaccuracy, ambiguity, exaggeration, or omission and therefore the Member breached clause 5.5 of the WASPA Code of Conduct. - 64.
+The Member also breached clause 8.7 of the WASPA Code of Conduct as the service's pricing information was inaccurate, misleading and there were other hidden costs associated with service subscription.

-- 62. Regarding the opt-out subscription charge of R1.50 alleged by the Complainant and taking into consideration the evidence that has been provided to me regarding this allegation, it can be seen that the Member in fact charged the tester this amount when unsubscribing and further omitted to alert the consumer to this cost on their advertisement or in their Terms and Conditions.
-Therefore, there were hidden costs over and above the price included in the pricing information. - 63.
-Thus, the Member did not have honest and fair dealings with their customers and breached clause 5.4 of the WASPA Code of Conduct. - 64.
-The Member disseminated information that was likely to mislead by inaccuracy, ambiguity, exaggeration, or omission and therefore the Member breached clause 5.5 of the WASPA Code of Conduct. - 65.
-The Member also breached clause 8.7 of the WASPA Code of Conduct as the service's pricing information was inaccurate, misleading and there were other hidden costs associated with service subscription. - 66.
-In addition, the Member's advertising was used to mislead consumers into believing they were signing up for a subscription service which was not linked to the service they would in fact get.
+65. In addition, the Member's advertising was used to mislead consumers into believing they were signing up for a subscription service which was not linked to the service they would in fact get.
 Therefore, the Member breached clause 8.8 of the WASPA Code of Conduct.